Guided Upland Bird Hunts

 Costs:

 - The guide fees are $275 on weekdays and $300 on weekends.
 A $100 deposit will be required by a due date.
+Mike accepts PayPal and checks.
 Hunters who do not pay the guide fee by the due date will be removed from the list of people who RSVPed for the trip.
 We recommend a 20% tip ($55 on weekdays and $60 on weekends), based on the effort, not the results.

 - We’ll split the vehicle gas.
 If we take a toll road, because we’re running late, we’ll split that fee.